 Common examples of acceptable forms of entertainment or gifts are benefits that have a nominal value or a meal at a moderately priced restaurant for the purpose of partnership discussion.

 Furthermore, if the person allocating a benefit / grant / payment as a representative of an EORTC group, and the person receiving it, as an individual, member of an external group or institution, are the same person, this constitutes a major conflict.
 In another word, an individual cannot be both part of a granting committee and being one of the grantees.

 - Organization of public events with commercial entities

 Groups may be invited to organize workshops or conferences in partnership with the commercial sector.
 This should be done with caution to avoid any commercial ties.
-Such meetings should in principle be discussed with the EORTC Headquarters.
+Such meetings should in principle be discussed with the EORTC Chief Executive Officer (CEO).
 It is strongly discouraged to hold events with a single company to avoid any ties with a company’s portfolio.
 Such events should be organized with a panel of companies and/or organizations representing the commercial sector, usually to exchange on generic and not pipeline specific questions.
-This does not affect the possibility for EORTC and/or one its group to hold a private strategic meeting for potential cooperation, with the involvement of the EORTC HQ.
+This does not affect the possibility for EORTC and/or one its group to hold a private strategic meeting for potential cooperation with a company, with the involvement of the EORTC HQ.

-When in doubt, it is each one’s responsibility to seek advice or guidance from the EORTC Director General, or the Head of the relevant department or team.
+When in doubt, it is each one’s responsibility to seek advice or guidance from the EORTC CEO, or the head of the relevant department or team.